-- Admin can allow a separate seller dashboard to sellers which is the same as the admin’s dashboard.
+- Admin can allow a separate seller dashboard for sellers which is the same as the admin’s dashboard.

 - A seller can easily switch to the default seller dashboard view.

-- Seller’s can put up queries to the admin and these queries will be listed under Seller Queries option.
+- Sellers can put up queries to the admin under the Queries option.

-- The admin can reply to the queries of the seller.
+- The admin can reply to the queries of seller.

 - A seller can edit their profile information.

-- The seller can add their social network accounts, which will be visible on their profile page.
+- The seller can add their social network accounts, which will reflect on their profile page.

-- Order management is very easy due to the visibility of billing and shipping address of the customers.
+- Order management is very easy due to the visibility of the billing and shipping addresses of the customers.